 WANNA SEE THIS IN ACTION?

 Want to see this formula in action and try it out with YOUR products?
-Grab this free pricing formula worksheet
+Grab this free pricing formula worksheet.

 NOW LET’S WORK SOME HYPOTHETICAL EXAMPLES.